LukeHarrisonDev/nc-news/README.md

 # Hosted API Link

 https://nc-news-4-life.onrender.com/api
-the "/api" with show you a list of endpoints and queries that you can use.
+the "/api" will show you a list of endpoints and queries that you can use.

 # The Project